adriaandotcom/get-date-of-time-before-midnight/README.md

 Why do you need this?
 ---------------------

-It is usefull for crawlers when there is only a time available.
+It is usefull for crawlers when there is only a time (23:00) available instead of a date (2014-06-12 23:00).
 I use it for http://watiseropderadio.nl so I can crawl websites of radio stations and get the correct time of songs in the playlist.
 When I crawl the page at 01:00 and the page shows 23:00 as airtime of a song I will convert this to a date format to yesterday.